A large tree growing to 50 m, forming a lignotuber.

 Eucalyptus – from Greek, eu, “well” or “true” and calyptus, referring to the calyptra (καλύπτρo) or operculum, which is a bud cap or covering which covers the developing flowers.
 The calyptra is a fusion of petals and/or sepals and is shed when the flower opens, leaving a flower with many stamens (staminate) surrounding one female part (carpel).

-tereticornis – is from the Latin words teres (becoming tereti- in the combined form) meaning “terete” which is “tubular” or “cylindrical” and cornu meaning “horn”, in reference to the tubular horn-shaped operculum / calyptra on the flowers.
+tereticornis – from the Latin teres (becoming tereti– in the combined form) meaning “terete” which is “tubular” or “cylindrical” and cornu meaning “horn”, in reference to the opercula (calyptra) on the flower buds appearing like tubular horns.